LordLumineer/KoFi-API/README.md

 ## About Ko-fi API

-Ko-fi Donation API is a FastAPI-based system that allows users to manage Ko-fi donations, users, and transactions.
+Ko-fi Donation API is a FastAPI-based system that allows users to store and access Ko-fi transactions.
 It provides a set of API endpoints for handling donations, exporting and importing the database, and admin-specific operations like managing users and transactions.

 ## Table of Contents